FIVE years on from Sailing for a fiver, Portland’s Adam Greaves has developed

 “And I am really looking forward to the Round the Island Race later this month when I will be bowman on the yacht Farr Out.

-“I would urge any of the participants of this year’s Sail for a Fiver, which is going on at the moment, to really enjoy their session and make the most of it as you really don’t know where it’s going to lead.
+“I would urge any of the participants of this year’s Sail for a Fiver, which is going on at the moment, to really enjoy their session and make the most of it as you really don’t know where it’s

 “And to be sailing on the same waters that the 2012 Olympians will race on in a few weeks’ time is a real privilege.”